mitogen-hq/mitogen/docs/api.rst

     .. method:: lxc (container, lxc_attach_path=None, \**kwargs)

-        Construct a context on the local machine within an LXC container using the ``lxc-attach`` program.
+        Construct a context on the local machine within an LXC classic container using the ``lxc-attach`` program.

         Accepts all parameters accepted by :py:meth:`local`, in addition to: